curateteaching/digitalpedagogy/keywords/visualization.md

 ## CURATORIAL STATEMENT

 Although for many humanities disciplines (literature, history, philosophy, etc.) text tends to be the dominant currency for apprehending and expressing knowledge, data visualizations have a long history and much to offer, particularly when the amount of text exceeds what can be reasonably read and represented by more traditional means.
-As is argued in two of the artifacts below (“Information Visualization for Humanities Scholars” and “Humanities Approaches to Graphical Display”), interactive visualizations can be a valuable way of interpreting evidence and sharing those interpretations.
+Interactive visualizations can be a valuable way of interpreting evidence and sharing those interpretations (Drucker 2011; Sinclair, Ruecker and Radzikowska, 2013).
 Further, sharing interactive visualizations allows other to explore evidence and come to their own conclusions.

 Given the proliferation of visualizations in online media, especially for exploring big data, it has become important to teach students to treat them critically.
 One way to do that is to have students fiddle with different types of visualization and reflect on the graphical features and how they might reflect evidence or not.
 Having students then create their own visualizations is an effective way of encouraging them to leverage their humanities training in the interpretation of a variety of contemporary issues, from the environment to various social inequalities.
 Visualizations are an eminently shareable form of communication and students can be empowered to communicate through visualizations, sharing results via social media.